Dosage Form: tablet, film coated

 Clinical Laboratory Test Findings

-In controlled clinical trials, clinically important changes in standard laboratory parameters were rarely associated with administration of Valsartan and Hydrochlorothiazide tablets.
+In controlled clinical trials, clinically important changes in standard laboratory parameters were rarely associated with administration of Valsartan and Hydrochlorothiazide.

-Creatinine/Blood Urea Nitrogen (BUN): Minor elevations in creatinine and BUN occurred in 2% and 15% respectively, of patients taking Valsartan and Hydrochlorothiazide tablets and 0.4% and 6% respectively, given placebo in controlled clinical trials
+Creatinine/Blood Urea Nitrogen (BUN): Minor elevations in creatinine and BUN occurred in 2% and 15% respectively, of patients taking Valsartan and Hydrochlorothiazide and 0.4% and 6% respectively, given placebo in controlled clinical trials.

-Hemoglobin and Hematocrit: Greater than 20% decreases in hemoglobin and hematocrit were observed in less than 0.1% of Valsartan and Hydrochlorothiazide tablets patients, compared with 0% in placebo-treated patients
+Hemoglobin and Hematocrit: Greater than 20% decreases in hemoglobin and hematocrit were observed in less than 0.1% of Valsartan and Hydrochlorothiazide patients, compared with 0% in placebo-treated patients.

-Liver Function Tests: Occasional elevations (greater than 150%) of liver chemistries occurred in Valsartan and Hydrochlorothiazide tablets-treated patients
+Liver Function Tests: Occasional elevations (greater than 150%) of liver chemistries occurred in Valsartan and Hydrochlorothiazide -treated patients.

-Neutropenia: Neutropenia was observed in 0.1% of patients treated with Valsartan and Hydrochlorothiazide tablets and 0.4% of patients treated with placebo
+Neutropenia: Neutropenia was observed in 0.1% of patients treated with Valsartan and Hydrochlorothiazide and 0.4% of patients treated with placebo.

-Hypersensitivity: There are rare reports of angioedema.
+Hypersensitivity: There are rare reports of angioedema;.
 Some of these patients previously experienced angioedema with other drugs including ACE inhibitors.
-Valsartan and Hydrochlorothiazide tablets should not be re-administered to patients who have had angioedema.
+Valsartan and Hydrochlorothiazide should not be re-administered to patients who have had angioedema.

 Digestive: Elevated liver enzymes and very rare reports of hepatitis